Tuesday, April 25, 2017

 It’s been a long morning and Sue is walking to the cafeteria.
 Her eyes glance over all the choices on the menu.
 She picks up her tray, a Styrofoam compartmentalized plate which she actually enjoys.
 After all, the peas cannot touch my mashed potatoes!

-Because time is limited she takes her lunch to go and covers it with the clear plastic lid.
+Because time is limited, she takes her lunch to go and covers it with the clear plastic lid.

-Luckily the lid held it together.
+Luckily, the lid held it together.
 Unfortunately, what was once separated had become one big pile of multi-color, textured mush!
-She can’t tell where the potatoes begin and where on earth did the peas go?
+She can’t tell where the potatoes begin, and where on earth did the peas go?

 Life is hard.
 We have so many choices and decisions throughout the day; it’s difficult to hear the birds singing.
 If we are tired and worn out, the birds actually sound annoying.
 What a shame!